Screen printing isn’t just pulling a squeegee and dragging ink across a screen.

-There's a lot of software involved with a great print.
+There’s a lot of software involved with making great screen prints.

 What works to help one shop print shirts might not work for another.
 But if you look at the forums and groups that discuss it, there’s common software debates that pop up again and again.
 It can be difficult to make the decision between one program and another!